Archivo etiqueta as built

 Revit Existing Conditions and As Builts Picking Up Pace : #BIM #Revit

-Por Jim Foster - As Builts, BIM, Built Environment, Existing Conditions, GSA, Laser BIM, Revit - September 9, 2009
+Posted by Jim Foster in As Builts, BIM, Built Environment, Existing Conditions, GSA, Laser BIM, Revit on September 9, 2009

 My company’s primary focus is to document existing conditions and deliver to the client ‘something’ dimensionally correct.
 This something has typically been 2D drawings, floorplans, elevations, sections, etc. We have utilized Revit on jobs that have required such extensive documentation that it was simply more efficient to create a 3D model and export the 2D data then document and draw the traditional way.
 In fact, we have documented existing conditions in 3D since 2003 because it was always simpler to be in and object oriented environment.
 However, the deliverables remained in 2D.
 However, almost everything we have done in the last 3 months has been Revit and delivering existing conditions building models in Revit.
 And the uses of the model vary widely.